In this article

 Choosing a forum website builder or a platform

 WordPress.org offers forum plugins, such as bbPress, that are required for forum interaction.
 Alternatively, a WordPress.com website can serve as a forum community’s home base.
 If you choose this option, it’s wise to keep your business website or blog separate from your forum website so that the latter page is solely a place for discussions.
-A free communication-centric theme, such as P2, may suffice as a forum site.
+A free product on WordPress.com called P2, may suffice as a forum site.

 For your main website or blog, it’s best to use a theme that supports custom designs or has the Advanced Design Customization feature included in WordPress.com Premium and Business plans.
 Such sites allow you to make custom call-to-action buttons.